 - Four 30 second timeouts per game; one additional 30 sec time out for each OT.

-- 4 minute halftime and up to 5 minutes between games for warm-up.
+- 2 minute halftime and 2 minute warm-up between games (from when previous game ends).
 This can be modified if games are running behind schedule.
 Games will start no earlier than 5 minutes before scheduled start time if games are running ahead of schedule.

 - 2 minute overtime followed by 1 minute overtimes until winner is determined (no sudden death).

 - No pressing by a team that has a 20 point lead.